Top 12 Mental Health Charities Making a Big Impact

 NIMH’s most recent strategic plan outlines the following primary goals:

-Along with their interior research (which involves over 500 scientists!), another of NIMH’s activities includes funding mental health research across the country.
+Along with their internal research (which involves over 500 scientists!), another of NIMH’s activities includes funding mental health research across the country.
 Their research funding program supports more than 2,000 grants and contracts at universities and other institutions all over the country.

 NIMH also has a strong research training program that focuses on training and professional development to prepare researchers for conducting new research in the field that will support the goals of the institute.